 Mass graves and forensic evidence reveal a complex truth about how the Inca Empire fell.
 Airing May 16, 2012 at 9 pm on PBS Aired May 16, 2012 on PBS

 - Originally aired 07.20.11

+(This program is no longer available for online streaming.)
 Through a mix of crime-lab science, archeology, and history, this NOVA/National Geographic special presents new evidence that is changing what we know about the final days of the once-mighty Inca Empire.
 This probing story of archeological discovery begins in a cemetery crammed with skeletons that offer tantalizing clues about a fierce 16th-century battle between warriors of the collapsing Inca Empire and Spanish invaders.
 Now, the long-accepted account of a swift Spanish conquest of the Inca—achieved with guns, steel, and horses—is being replaced by a more complete story based on surprising new evidence, including what may be the first gunshot wound in the Americas.

 The Great Inca Rebellion

 NARRATOR: On the outskirts of Lima, Peru, bodies emerge from the sand.
 Their wounds are horrific.

 MELISSA MURPHY (Biological Anthropologist): This person died a very violent death.